EYH0602/blog/source/_posts/Function.md

 which can also be express as
 $$ + :  \mathbb{Z} \rightarrow \mathbb{Z} \rightarrow \mathbb{Z}. $$

+{% note secondary %}
-> There is a little difference between this two notation,
-> we will discuss the details in [some future post].
+There is a little difference between this two notation, we will discuss the details in post [Introduction to Lambda Calculus](/2021/03/20/Lambda/index.html).
+{% endnote %}

 In haskell, we can define function in the currying way,